Original date of text and/or object

 Named historical periods

 In some cases, rather than (or as well as) a specific or approximate numerical date range, scholars will date an inscription by a named historical period, such as "Hellenistic," "Imperial," "Byzantine" or "Early Dynastic."
-If desired, the historical period may be encoded in the origDate element using the period attribute, pointing to the URI of a vocabulary for historical periods such as PeriodO or a Wikidata page.
+If desired, the historical period may be encoded in the origDate element using the period attribute, pointing to the URI of a vocabulary for historical periods such as PeriodO or a Wikidata entity.
 (This period need not correspond precisely to the numerical date range offered, if any.)

 <origDate notBefore="-0332"